Course Catalog

 5 units

 Examines the ways in which the various branches of psychology have approached the issue of prejudice.
 Attention paid to the assumptions underlying each approach and their relation to core psychological ideas such as the self and emotion.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 PSYC 251